 -I was not able to figure out how to make my way out the first time out of India and in Europe.
 It took some time to get used to food and culture in general.

-- After finishing my masters, I started to work with ING and quit my job in India with their Central Bank.
+- After finishing my master's, I started to work with ING and quit my job in India with the Central Bank.
 It was more than I expected.
 I was overwhelmed.
-Again it was difficult switching jobs from one continent to another.
-But, nonetheless, it opened my eyes and ears for new learning and new life journeys.
+Again, it was difficult to switch jobs from one continent to another.
+Nonetheless, it opened my eyes and ears for new learning and new life journeys.

 I continued to work at ING Bank for four years.